|Nutritional Guidelines (per serving)|

 Punch down risen dough.
 Lightly knead two or three times on a floured surface.
 Pinch off small handfuls of dough (about the size of a racquetball) and roll into "snakes."
 Shape snakes into "S"-shaped buns or other desired shapes (please see my photo gallery of Lucia buns for traditional examples).
 Place on a lightly greased baking sheet, cover with the towel again and allow to rise until doubled (about an hour).

-Decorate buns with raisins, brush with egg white, and bake in preheated 375 F oven about 15 minutes, just until brown.
+Decorate buns with raisins, brush with egg white, and bake about 15 minutes, just until brown.